apache/bookkeeper/site/bps/BP-44-run-without-journal.md

 The absence of a disk's cookie implies that the rest of the disk's data is also missing.
 Cookie validation is performed on boot-up and prevents the boot from succeeding if the validation fails, thus preventing the bookie starting with undetected data loss.

 This proposal improves the cookie mechanism by automating the resolution of a cookie validation error which currently requires human intervention to resolve.
+This automated feature will be configurable (enabled or disabled) and additionally a CLI command will be made available so an admin can manually run the operation (for when this feature is disabled - likely to be the default).

 ### Proposed Changes